HeardLibrary/digital-scholarship/script/python/editor.md

 Atom has a nice build-in Markdown previewer.
 You can also install a package that enables GitHub integration within the editor.
 (Atom was created by the GitHub people.)
 However, Atom also has an annoying navigator pane that sometimes appears at inconvenient times (but that can easily be closed by `Ctrl \` in Windows or `option \` in Mac).

 When editing Python, V.S.
 Code makes faint guidelines to make the indentation levels more apparent (see the screenshot above).
 This can be helpful in long scripts.
 It also shows a miniature view of the whole script at the right side of the screen, and you can click and drag on the miniscript view to move rapidly through the whole script.
+V.S.
+Code has debugging features that let you step through your Python code and see what's going on as the program runs.

 Both editors have autocomplete features, which can be awesome or annoying depending on what you like.